ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-4-1.md

-Chapter 4: Developing a Positive Mindset: Importance of a Positive Mindset in Sales
+Importance of a Positive Mindset in Sales
 ===================================================================================

 In this chapter, we'll explore the importance of developing a positive mindset in sales.
 We'll discuss the benefits of a positive mindset, as well as strategies for cultivating positivity.